supernoter/noter/docs/index.md

 ---
 title: NOTER - write together
 date: February 3, 2025
-header: NOTER is a minimalistic, themable markdown editor that seamlessly integrates with large-language models, while respecting your privacy.
+header: NOTER is a minimalistic, themeable markdown editor that seamlessly integrates with large-language models, while respecting your privacy.
 ---

 # About

-NOTER is an [open source](https://github.com/supernoter/noter), minimalistic, themable markdown editor that seamlessly integrates with [large-language models](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
+NOTER is an [open source](https://github.com/supernoter/noter), minimalistic, themeable markdown editor that seamlessly integrates with [large-language models](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
 If you happen to run [ollama](https://ollama.com/) locally, NOTER will automatically connect to the instance.
 It is currently in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) stage: